Ekaterina Antipushina

 Discovering myself: where different fields meet

-was born and raised in Moscow.
-At first, I studied at a regular school, but then I learned about a physics and mathematics school and enrolled there.
-Despite the strong emphasis on physics and mathematics, I was interested in languages.
-Since the age of 16, I started looking for programs to apply to by reading about various fields.
-I attended university fairs, but I lacked personal stories from graduates.
-In the end, I decided to explore the opportunities on my own.
+I was born and raised in Moscow.
+I started at a regular school but later transferred to a physics and mathematics school.
+Despite the strong focus on physics and math, I was interested in languages.
+From age 16, I researched university programs, attending fairs but missing real stories from alumni.
+I decided to explore opportunities independently.

 Moscow Aviation Institute